informatics-lab/blog/get-involved/coder/how-to-blog.md

 		git clone https://github.com/met-office-lab/met-office-lab.github.io.git

 1. `cd` into the directory that has just been created.

+1. In order to serve the website locally, you need to download all the dependencies.
+You can do this with

+        bundle install

 1. Make a new branch so you can spread the latest news, for instance, our impending discovery of perpetual motion...